Luuk/botly/README.md

 3. Follow header "Set up your environment" from [this guide](https://developers.google.com/calendar/api/quickstart/python), and place `credentials.json` in the `/config/google/` folder
 3. Run `main.py`

+NOTE: Running the bot for the first time will open an SSO to authenticate your Google Calendar.

 ## Usage
 Users can start an absence request by DMing the bot `!afwezig`.
 This will trigger a function which starts asking the user the list of questions required for the request.
 Once this is complete, the request will be sent to the `PRIVATE_REVIEW_CHANNEL_ID` in which users with the `BOTLY_ADMIN_ROLE_ID` can accept or decline the request.